Edouard Bamporiki: Early life and education

-Bamporiki was born in Nyamasheke Distric, Western Province of Rwanda.
+Bamporiki was born in Nyamasheke District, Western Province of Rwanda.
 He attended school in the area.

 In 2003, when Bamporiki was 20, he joined an episodic theatre that aired on the national radio.
 This gave him a countrywide exposure as a talented actor.

 He holds a bachelor's degree in Law from the Université Libre de Kigali (ULK).

 Political career

 In 2013, Bamporiki was elected Member of the Rwandan Parliament, Lower Chamber.

-In 2019, he was appointed States Minister in the Ministry of Youth and Culture by President Paul Kagame.
+In 2019, he was appointed State Minister in the Ministry of Youth and Culture by President Paul Kagame.
+Prior to the cabinet appointment, he was Chairman of Rwanda's National Itorero Commission.
 In May 2022, he was placed under house arrest amid a corruption investigation.

-Prior to the cabinet appointment, he was Chairman of Rwanda's National Itorero Commission.